The EA was not gifted.Workers forced it.

 Real wins come from sustained pressure.

 The final EA was shaped by months of worker conversations, strike action, public pressure, bargaining work, and Fair Work Commission advocacy.
 It was not the result of one meeting or one announcement.
-It came from workers staying organised and UWU continuing to press the issues through the formal process.
+It came from workers staying organised while the issues kept being pressed through the formal process.

 Workers organised